policygenius/chief/README.md

 A `Chief::Command`'s primary interface is the `.call` method, executes the command and returns a `Chief::Result` instance.

-A `Chief::Result` encapsulates whether the command succeeding, including the return values and (optionally) any errors encountered.
+A `Chief::Result` encapsulates whether the command succeeded, including the return values and (optionally) any errors encountered.

 Suppose we have an ExampleApplication, that needs to notify an external service with a message.
 First, we create the command: